Can vaccinated and unvaccinated people from different households visit each other?

 Once I’m vaccinated, can I resume public activities like eating at a restaurant?

-The risk of getting COVID-19 during public social activities – like dining indoors at a restaurant or going to the gym – is lower for fully vaccinated people.
-You should still take steps to protect any high risk or unvaccinated people in these public settings and follow any local guidance on the size of gatherings.
+The risk of COVID-19 infection during public social activities – like dining indoors at a restaurant or going to the gym – is lower for fully vaccinated people.
+Fully vaccinated people do not need to wear masks in these settings unless required by the business.
+Fully vaccinated people can also gather with each other without masks or physical distancing.

 What if I’m partially vaccinated?